Košťany

 Košťany (/cs/; Kosten) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
-It has about 3,200 inhabitants.
+It has about 3,300 inhabitants.
+The town is located on the stream Sviní potok, on the border between the Most Basin and Ore Mountains.

 Administrative division

 Košťany consists of two municipal parts (in brackets population according to the 2021 census):